UE Boom

 UE Boom is a portable speaker manufactured by Ultimate Ears, supporting Bluetooth and wired connections.
 UE Boom has been praised for its industrial design, loudness, battery life, speakerphone capability, and its suitability for outdoor use, but criticized for its comparatively high price.

-The speaker was first on May 21, 2013, and went on sale in the United States and Europe later that month.
+The speaker was first introduced on May 21, 2013, and went on sale in the United States and Europe later that month.

 On September 15, 2015, Ultimate Ears introduced the UE Boom 2, a revised model of the UE Boom.
 The new model featured IPX7 waterproofing, a 25% increase in volume, and superior wireless range over the original model.